-- 35. In March 2020, the World Health Organisation declared COVID-19 to be a pandemic.
+37. In March 2020, the World Health Organisation declared COVID-19 to be a pandemic.
 The Company has adopted measures to curb the spread of infection in order to protect the health of its employees and ensure business continuity with minimal disruption.

 The Company has considered internal and external information while finalising various estimates in relation to its financial statement captions upto the date of approval of the financial statements by the Board of Directors.
 The actual impact of the global health pandemic may be different from that which has been estimated, as the COVID -19 situation evolves in India and globally.
-The Company will continue to closely monitor any material changes to future economic conditions. - 36.
-Previous period's figures have been regrouped/ reclassified, where necessary to conform to current year's classification.
+The Company will continue to closely monitor any material changes to future economic conditions.